val8119/arvutitark_product_status_tracker/README.md

  Track the status of any arvutitark order!

  - Set a custom URL
+ - Set a custom delay
- - Check the status every hour
+ - Check the status at given delay
  - Show a popup if the status changes